Consensys/doc.teku/docs/Concepts/PreparingForTheMerge.md

 Once the merge transition completes and execution layer transactions are included in beacon node blocks, transaction fees will start being earned by validators.
 The recipient of these fees will be the defined fee recipient, and can be configured for each validator key.

 For simpler configurations, all that is needed is for the beacon-node (and validator client if run in a separate process) to be configured with a default fee recipient via [validators-proposer-default-fee-recipient](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#validators-proposer-config).
 This fee recipient will then be used for any duties performed by the beacon-node.

 More complex configurations are able to provide a configuration file that defines the default fee recipient, plus fee recipients for any validators that use a fee recipient other than the default with [validators-proposer-config](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#validators-proposer-config).
+A full node (beacon node and validator client combined) would be able to use both configuration options, but if a validator-client is running stand-alone, only the `validators-proposer-config` option should be specified, and `validators-proposer-default-fee-recipient` would be specified on the beacon-node that the validator-client is attached to.

 ## Update teku